thmspl/publibike/README.md

 ## Endpoints

-On the official website of PubliBike you can find a map ([here](https://www.publibike.ch/de/publibike/stations)).
-By clicking around an checking the network tab of my browser I found out, that there are 2 public endpoints which can be used to gather informations about the stations and vehicles.
+On the official website of PubliBike you can find a map with all stations and the specific amount of vehicles at those stations ([here](https://www.publibike.ch/de/publibike/stations)).
+So I found out that the map is using 2 public endpoints which can be used to gather informations about the stations and vehicles.

 These are the endpoints I've discovered: